HealthMarch 07, 2017|UpdatedApril 24, 2020

 In the last post I wrote, I shared a thinking puzzle that involved numbers.
 The purpose of this problem is to warm up the brains of our learners, and to focus thinking.
 To be an effective problem solver, we must engage the whole brain, not just the analytical side of it.
 In this post and the next few to follow, I'd like to share more activities that can foster critical thinking in our learners.

 One of the true skills of an expert nurse is the ability to recognize what needs attention in a patient while performing an assessment.
 This is not a simple skill but a complex one.
 How do we build this skill from the ground up?
-I have used an activity called, “What do you see?” which is discussed in this blog post.
-If you would like to try this, take 30 seconds to study this picture.
+I use an activity called, “What do you see?” which is discussed in this blog post.

-I give my learners that challenge, and just 30 seconds to study the picture.
-Then I move on into the lecture or lesson.
+I give my learners a challenge, and just 30 seconds to study a picture.
+Then I move on to the lecture or lesson.
 After the next break in class, which is more than an hour from the time I showed it to them, I ask them to write down a list of the items they saw on the screen.
 I spend just 2 minutes debriefing their guesses.
 The learners think this is a memory test, but it is an observation exercise.

 “What?” you may ask.
 I then show them picture two and give them 15 more seconds, then back the screen.
 I ask them to write down what has changed from picture one to picture two.

-Since you have the pictures close to each other on this blog, you probably think this is a no brainer.
-Of course the changes are BB-8 and the keys are missing, the coffee mug has changed to a goblet, and the pink marker has been replaced by a red one.
+You probably think this is a no brainer.
+Of course the changes are BB-8 and objects are missing, have changed and have been replaced.
 Not all your learners will be able to get this 100% right.
 This awareness creates a need to improve in the learners.
 Now we must take it to the next level by tying it to assessment on a patient.

 Now I introduce picture three, see below.
 I ask my learners this question, “What do you notice about this patient?
 You can learn important information from a person's feet.”